Epcot: 1990s–2000s: Change in vision

 In 2000, Walt Disney World held the Millennium Celebration with the central focus of the event at Epcot, and a 25-story "magic wand" structure was built next to Spaceship Earth.
 Millennium Village was closed on January 1, 2001, and was turned into the World Showplace festival center, which is frequently used for Epcot festivals.

 Attraction changes continued into the new millennium.
 Journey into YOUR Imagination closed in 2001 due to strong negative reception and was replaced with Journey into Imagination with Figment in 2002.
 The Living Seas was closed in 2005, and rethemed with the introduction of characters from Finding Nemo, as The Seas with Nemo & Friends.
-That same year, Soarin', a flight simulator ride originally developed for Disney California Adventure Park, was added to The Land (replacing Food Rocks) following its massive popularity in California.
+That same year, Soarin', a flight simulator ride originally developed for Disney California Adventure Park, was added to The Land (replacing Food Rocks) following its massive popularity in California, opening alongside Lights, Motors, Action!: Extreme Stunt Show at Disney's Hollywood Studios during the Happiest Celebration on Earth festival.
 The Wonders of Life pavilion closed in 2007, with the pavilion being occasionally used for the park's annual festivals until permanent closure.
 The Mexico pavilion's El Rio del Tiempo attraction closed on January 2, and Gran Fiesta Tour Starring The Three Caballeros opened in its space a few months later.
-After the "magic wand" structure was removed from Spaceship Earth, the attraction's fourth version, narrated by Judi Dench, soft-opened on December 8.
+After the "magic wand" structure was removed from Spaceship Earth around early summer, the attraction's fourth version, narrated by Judi Dench, soft-opened on December 8.
 Kim Possible World Showcase Adventure, an interactive scavenger hunt, opened at Epcot in 2009.